Dehydrating Food

 Vegetables

-tender vegetables.
-Wash, remove any damaged areas, and cut into even pieces.
+Choose tender vegetables.
+Wash, remove any damaged areas, and cut into even

-Blanch, then chill as though preparing for the freezer.Note: Do not blanch
+pieces.
+Blanch, then chill as though preparing for the freezer.Note: Do not

-table).
-Blanching water may be reused until it becomes cloudy.
-Drain vegetables
+may be reused until it becomes cloudy.
+Drain vegetables thoroughly.

 Fruit

-firm, mature fruit.
-Wash, peel if desired, remove any damaged areas, and cut
+Choose firm, mature fruit.
+Wash, peel if desired, remove any damaged areas,

 pretreatment.
 However, pretreat apples, apricots, bananas, cherries, peaches,